firebase/extensions/firestore-bigquery-export/guides/IMPORT_EXISTING_DOCUMENTS.md

 +   `${COLLECTION_PATH}`: the collection path that you specified during extension installation
 +   `${DATASET_ID}`: the ID that you specified for your dataset during extension installation

-Install the import script using `npm` (the Node Package Manager).
+Run the import script using `npm` (the Node Package Manager).

 1. Make sure that you have [Node.js](https://www.nodejs.org/) installed in order to access the `npm` command tools.

-1. Install the import script via `npm` by running the following command:
+1. Run the import script via `npm` by running the following command:

     ```
     npx @firebaseextensions/fs-bq-import-collection